 The MDR plays a crucial role in actioning leads.

 They are the first marketing professional to approach potential clients, so a lot of revenue will come from these conversations.

 As a result, you should be comping this role on a commission-based structure—the same way you would for your outbound leads.

 And to make sure it’s as incentivising too.

 Alice has a list of tips on how to implement this role into your team:

-- Tie it to your compensation model
+- Tie it to your compensation model.

-- Have an open feedback loop between your MDRs and the marketing team
+- Have an open feedback loop between your MDRs and the marketing team.

-Have a revenue team
+3. Invest in a revenue team

 Jon goes on to explain who makes up Cognism’s revenue team: